 - A technical exit strategy (such as moving off Oracle Java) can improve your bargaining position, but it may be practical only for smaller or more agile environments.

-- In all cases, the audit demands attention at the highest levels of the company due to its financial and operational stakes.
+- In all cases, the audit requires attention at the highest levels of the company due to its significant financial and operational implications.

 Read Alternative Java Options: Exploring OpenJDK and Others.